Build with gcc-11 image1 image2 Codacy Badge

 Other useful things

-Note that the following features may or may be available to every benchmark.
+Note that the following features may or may not be available for every benchmark.

 Relabel-by-degree